 Authors and affiliations: Where possible, supply given names, middle initials, and family names for complete identification.
 Use superscript lowercase letters to indicate different addresses, which should be as detailed as possible and must include the country name.
 The corresponding author should be indicated with an asterisk, and contact details (fax, e-mail) should be placed in a footnote.
 Information relating to other authors (e.g., present addresses) should be placed in footnotes indicated by the appropriate symbols (see below).Abstracts: Authors must include a short abstract of approximately four to six lines that states briefly the purpose of the research, the principal results, and major conclusion(s).
 References and compound numbers should not be mentioned in the abstract unless full details are given.

 Text should be subdivided in the simplest possible way consistent with clarity.
 Headings and subheadings should reflect the relative importance of the sections, and all headings should be numbered.
 In the introductory section of the manuscript, the author should strive to define the significance of the work and the justification for its publication.
 Any background discussion should be brief and restricted to pertinent material.
 Ensure that all tables, figures, and schemes are cited in the text in numerical order.
 The preferred position for chemical structures should be indicated.
+Please ensure that manuscript pages are numbered consecutively.
 Trade names should have an initial capital letter.
 All measurements and data should be given in SI units where possible, or in other internationally accepted units.
 Abbreviations should be used consistently throughout the text, and all non-standard abbreviations should be defined on first usage.
 Authors are requested to draw attention to hazardous materials or procedures by adding the word CAUTION followed by a brief descriptive phrase and literature references if appropriate.

 Reports: When submitting a Tetrahedron report, authors should include biographical information for each author as well as a black-and-white photograph.
 Each biography should be one paragraph (approximately 150-200 words) and should include date and place of birth, universities attended, degrees obtained, principal professional posts held, present title, a line or two about the major research interests, and anything else professionally relevant that is of special interest.
 Authors must supply a graphical abstract when the report is first submitted, which will summarise the contents of the report in a concise pictorial form (see provisos section: Manuscript preparation: Graphical Abstracts for more detailed information).